BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Pros:**

-* Seed Tool stores all at-rest data in encrypted form.
+* Seed Tool stores all at-rest data in encrypted form using [Apple's APIs](https://developer.apple.com/documentation/foundation/nsdata/writingoptions/1617198-completefileprotection).
-* Access to Seed Tool is always protected by 2FA: one factor is checked when you log into your Apple account on first usage and another when you verify your access each time you look at data, usually using a biometric code.
+* Access to Seed Tool is by default protected by 2FA: one factor is checked when you log into your Apple account on first usage and another when you verify your access each time you look at data, usually using a biometric code.
+(This can be turned off if Seed Tool is to be used in offline mode.)
-* Seeds backed up to iCloud are encrypted, with the encryption key stored in your keychain.
+* Seeds backed up to iCloud are encrypted, with the encryption key stored in your iCloud keychain, which is escrowed, so that not even Apple can read it.
 * Seed Tool remains functional even if network access is completely turned off, creating the option of a cold-storage device.

 **Neutral:**

 * Trust in Seed Tool ultimately rests on trust in Apple.
+The question of whether this is a pro or con may vary for different users; Blockchain Commons feels that Apple invests money to protect the privacy of their products and the ecosystem, and that we are thus able to leverage their best practices.

 **Cons:**

 * Some backup and sharing mechanisms have the possibility to be SPOCs if used.
 An individual user must decide between ease-of-use (Convenience) and resilience based on the individual risks of their own setup.
 Notably:
    * The network-printing option could make network access into a SPOC.
-   * Cut-and-paste sharing options could allow other apps to access the secure data on the clipboard.
+   * Cut-and-paste sharing options could allow other apps to access the secure data on the Universal Clipboard.
+* There has not yet been a security review of Seed Tool, though such a review is on the Blockchain Commons roadmap.

 ### Resilience against SPOF